jmsm1g19/Hangman/README.md

 ## Usage

-To play the game, run the Python script from the command line:
+Run the game with the following command:

 ```bash
 python hangman.py
 ```

-Follow the on-screen prompts to guess letters in an attempt to figure out the hidden word.
-The game continues until you guess the word or run out of attempts.
+During gameplay, guess one letter at a time to reveal the hidden word.
+The game tracks your number of incorrect guesses, and you have a limited number of lives.
+The game ends either when you guess the word correctly or run out of lives.

 ## File Structure

-- `hangman.py`: The main Python script that runs the hangman game.
+- `hangman.py`: Contains the main Python script for the Hangman game.
+This script defines a Hangman class responsible for game logic and interactions.
-- `README.md`: This file, containing documentation and instructions.
+- `README.md`: Documentation and instructions for the project.
 - `LICENSE`: The license file for the project.

 ## License

 This project is licensed under the [MIT License](LICENSE).
-See the LICENSE file for details.
+For more details, see the LICENSE file in this repository.